 Animal Welfare Policy

-WHSmith is a leading global travel retailer for news, books and convenience.
-We operate in 30 countries through more than 1,000 retail units in airports, railway stations, hospitals, motorway service stations.
+WH Smith PLC is a leading global travel retailer for travel essentials with a smaller business located on UK high streets.
+We operate in 32 countries through more than 1,290 retail units in airports, railway stations, hospitals, motorway service stations.
+We also have 500 stores on the UK high street and an online digital business.
 WHSmith sells convenience foods, travel accessories, books, stationery, magazines, newspapers, entertainment products, confectionery and health and beauty items.

 For our own-brand food lines, suppliers must be able to demonstrate the provenance back to the farm of any raw materials sourced from animals.
 We expect our suppliers to adopt high standards of animal welfare throughout the entire supply chain, and to adopt industry best practice standards for rearing, transportation and slaughter based on the internationally recognised Five Freedoms for animal welfare: 1.
 Freedom from hunger and thirst; 2.
 Freedom from discomfort; 3.
 Freedom from pain, injury and disease; 4.
 Freedom to express normal behaviour; and 5.
 Freedom from fear and distress.
 Any meat, poultry, or egg products used in our own-brand food lines will be sourced from suppliers who adhere to defined animal welfare standards.